squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 [:octicons-file-code-24: Source][1] ·
 :octicons-note-24: Metadata

-If the [built-in tags plugin][4] and [Metadata][5] extension are enabled, tags can be added for any page as part of the front matter, e.g. to add the tags `insiders` and `brand new` to this page, add:
+If both, the [built-in tags plugin][4] and [Metadata][5] extension are enabled, tags can be added for any page as part of the front matter, e.g. to add the tags `insiders` and `brand new` to this page, add:

 ``` yaml